-(3) A peer review rating of "failed" on the auditor's peer review shall disqualify the IPA from performing New Mexico governmental audits.

-- (4) During the procurement process IPAs shall provide a copy of their most recent external peer review report to the agency with their bid proposal or offer.
-Any subsequent peer review reports received during the period of the contract shall also be provided to the agency. - (5) The peer review shall meet the requirements of GAGAS 5.60 to 5.95. - [(6) The peer reviewer shall be familiar with this rule.
-This is a requirement of the state auditor that can be achieved by attendance at audit rule training provided by the OSA.] - control review of IPA audit reports and working papers.
+- (d) the letter of acceptance from the peer review program in which the firm is - (3) A peer review rating of "failed" on the auditor's peer review shall disqualify the IPA from performing New Mexico governmental audits. - (4) During the procurement process IPAs shall provide a copy of their most recent external peer review report to the agency with their bid proposal or offer.
+Any subsequent peer review reports received during the period of the contract shall also be provided to the agency. - (5) The peer review shall meet the requirements of GAGAS 5.60 to 5.95. - c.
+State auditor quality control reviews: The state auditor may perform its own quality control review of IPA audit reports and working papers.
 An IPA that is included on the state auditor's list of approved firms for the first time may be subject to an OSA quality control review of the IPA's working papers.
-This review [shall] may be conducted as soon as the documentation completion date, as defined by AU-C Section 230, has passed (60 days after the report release date).
+This review may be conducted as soon as the documentation completion date, as defined by AU-C Section 230, has passed (60 days after the report release date).
 When the result of the state auditor's quality control review differs significantly from the external quality control report and corresponding peer review rating, the state auditor may no longer accept external peer review reports performed by that reviewer.
-In making this determination, the state auditor shall take into consideration the fact that AICPA peer reviews are performed on a risk-based or keyelement approach looking for systemic problems, while the state auditor reviews are engagement-specific reviews. - D. SOC Audit qualifications: The OSA requires any firm or IPA contracting with an agency or LPB to conduct a SOC 1 or SOC 2 [Audit] audit engagement to have the following proof of qualifications: Firms must have a SOC engagement peer review rating of pass to qualify for a SOC engagement.
-[2.2.2.14 NMAC Rp, 2.2.2.14 NMAC, 3/28/2023; A, 7/16/2024; A, xx/xx/2025]
+In making this determination, the state auditor shall take into consideration the fact that AICPA peer reviews are performed on a risk-based or key-element approach looking for systemic problems, while the state auditor reviews are engagement-specific reviews. - D. SOC Audit qualifications: The OSA requires any firm or IPA contracting with an agency or LPB to conduct a SOC 1 or SOC 2 audit engagement to have the following proof of qualifications: Firms must have a SOC engagement peer review rating of pass to qualify for a SOC engagement.
+[2.2.2.14 NMAC Rp, 2.2.2.14 NMAC, 3/28/2023; A, 7/16/2024; A, 6/10/2025]